 2. Get granular about their workforce.

 These surveys can reveal misalignments between where your clients and their employees are.
-Because while 76% of employers think employees understand health care costs, only 52% of employees say they do.
-More important, 78% of employers believe their employees can financially meet their health care expenses, but only 42% of employees could pay more than $1,000 in out-of-pocket medical costs.3 By reviewing their own employee data, you can help your clients see how well their thoughts align with their employees.
+Because while 79% of employers think employees understand health care costs, only 48% of employees say they do.
+More importantly, only 50% of employees could pay more than $1,000 in out-of-pocket medical costs.2 By reviewing their own employee data, you can help your clients see how well their thoughts align with their employees

 With five generations currently in the workforce, it’s also important to note the different age brackets of your client’s employees, as each generation has different needs and approaches to work, benefits, and enrollment communications and strategies.